LucidityWaver/ICA40511-Keywords/Beginning PHP.md

 To begin with, download the latest version of PHP.

-For [Windows users](http://windows.php.net/download#php-5.6), just download PHP as the zip folder and unzip it wherever you want your PHP directory.
+For **[Windows users](http://windows.php.net/download#php-5.6)**, just download PHP as the zip folder and unzip it wherever you want your PHP directory.
 This will only include a standard set-up, and more advanced aspects will require custom compilation or finding a pre-configured version that suits your needs.

+Once you have PHP available on your computer, you will need to [set the path environment variables](http://www.computerhope.com/issues/ch000549.htm) on your OS to point to the PHP folder, or you will need to store all your PHP projects in a folder within your PHP folder.

-For [Mac users], PHP is bundled with your operating system and should be accessible.
+For **Mac users**, PHP is bundled with your operating system and should be accessible.
 You will want to ensure you update to the latest version.
 More information for Mac users can be found [here](http://php.net/manual/en/install.macosx.php).
 However, you may find it difficult to understand and may require

+PHP, as of version 5.4, comes with an inbuilt web server.
+This means that you can test PHP code on a website without running additional software such as Apache.